Sadowski-Krystian/Sadowski-Krystian/README.md

 <b>Always be yourself unless you can be a programmer then always be a programmer.</b>

-Invate my doscord bot: soon
+Invate my doscord bot: soon (looking for free node js hosting 24/7)

 Developed by Sadowski Krystian